-Jaya Kula exists to support its community and all people in the natural process of unfoldment toward Self-realization.
+Jaya Kula exists to support its community and all people in the natural process of unfoldment toward self-realization.

-We envision continuing to host a collaborative, sustainable, supportive mandala of people who are committed to waking up and becoming living examples of the human potential to embody wisdom, skill, compassion, tenderness, devotion, freedom of expression and spontaneity.
+We envision continuing to host a collaborative, sustainable, supportive mandala of people who are committed to waking up and becoming living examples of the human potential to embody wisdom, skill, compassion, tenderness, devotion, freedom of expression, and spontaneity.

-Our practice is firmly rooted in the classical direct realization traditions of Trika Shaivism and Dzogchen.
+Our practice is firmly rooted in the direct realization traditions of Trika Shaivism and Dzogchen.
 These are householder, not monastic or ashram traditions.
-We work, study, raise families, make art and music, hang out and fully engage with life.
+We work, study, raise families, make art and music, hang out, and fully engage with life.
 We try our best to approach everything we do as an opportunity to wake up.

 Shambhavi Sarasvati is the spiritual director of Jaya Kula.
 Her principle training is in the View and practices of Trika Shaivism and the Dzogchen tradition of Tibet.
 Shambhavi is a householder sannyasini and a devotee of Anandamayi Ma.